Skafishka/job4j_elementary/README.md

-# Job4j. Блок базовый синтаксис.
+# Job4j.
+Block basic syntax.

-Проект содержит решения блока "Базовый синтаксис" курса Job4j.
+The project contains the solutions of the "Basic Syntax" block of the Job4j course.
-В этом проекте рассмотрены:
+This project considered:
-- переменные
+- variables
-- операторы ветвления
+- branch operators
-- циклы
+- cycles
-- массивы
+- arrays
-- модульное тестирование
+- unit testing
 - IDEA
-- Основы GIT
+- GIT basics